LisaMolloy5/Animal-Matching-Game/TESTING.md

 ### Validation Bugs
 ***
-- There was a parse error within my CSS media queries which was easily rectified.
+- There was a parse error within the CSS media queries which was easily rectified.

 ![css validation bug](readme/bugs/cssbug.png)

-- There was a error with my lockGame function within my JavaScript.
+- There was an error with my lockGame function within my JavaScript.
 I had wrote it as a variable.
 Once i had removed the let variable command it was fixed.

 ![JavaScript valiadtion bug](readme/bugs/js-validation-bug.png)